East River's phase one is just the beginning of a 20-year project that will span the equivalent of 65 city blocks when it's complete.

 CityCentre is a bustling place — and East River casts an even larger footprint.

-Midway is bringing the Sundance Film Festival to its East River site.
+Midway brought the Sundance Film Festival to its East River site.

 The model dominates the center of the long table, giving a 3D glimpse in miniature at just how vast this world will be.
 No we’re not talking about the latest superhero multiverse or some other Hollywood creation.
 In some ways, this is even more ambitious than that.